mkohler/cython_swig/README.rst

 ===========

 >>> import socket

-What is socket.__file__?

 >>> import datetime

-What is datetime.__file__?

 >>> import time

+- What is socket.__file__?
+- What is datetime.__file__?
-What is time.__file__?
+- What is time.__file__?

 .. class:: handout

     First, I have a question.
 What does import *import*?

-    Each of these statements imports a module.
-What exactly is being imported?
-Or to put it another way, after the import. what does the module object's dunder file object contain?
+    Each of the import statements on the slide imports a module.
+But what exactly is being imported?
+Or to put it another way, after the import, what does the module object's dunder file object contain?

-    This is a bit of a trick question, because the answer depends on the platform, but I want to make sure everyone understands the 3 3 possibilities.
+    This is a bit of a trick question, because the answer depends on the platform, but I'll give you a hint, there are 3 possibilities.

 import socket
 =============